 Drafting this Learning Plan will challenge you to begin familiarizing yourself earlier about the legal infrastructure of your soon-to-be host country.
 Beginning these inquiries while still on-campus will allow you to take advantage of the wealth of resources offered by the law school.
 We encourage you to utilize both library and faculty resources in development of this plan.
 Further information about how to begin drafting your learning plan will be available in the spring of your acceptance.

-Should Penn Law determine at any time, that circumstances have arisen that significantly diminish quality of the program, students will be notified that the program has been modified or canceled.
+Should the Law School determine at any time, that circumstances have arisen that significantly diminish quality of the program, students will be notified that the program has been modified or canceled.
 If these changes or cancelation occurs prior to the period of study abroad, students may apply to another study abroad opportunity or withdraw their request to study abroad.
-Should such changes occur during the study abroad period, students will work with the Associate Dean for International Programs to make alternate arrangements.
+Should such changes occur during the study abroad period, students will work with the Associate Dean for International Affairs to make alternate arrangements.
 To date, no program has been cancelled or significantly modified after a student has been accepted to a study abroad program.

-In the unlikely event that a Penn Law student should fail to comply with academic or disciplinary regulations of the host institution, and is asked to leave the host institution, the study abroad student will be responsible for any expenses resulting from the involuntary withdrawal.
+In the unlikely event that a Law School student should fail to comply with academic or disciplinary regulations of the host institution, and is asked to leave the host institution, the study abroad student will be responsible for any expenses resulting from the involuntary withdrawal.

 Following their return, all students will be asked to complete an evaluation of their experiences of the study abroad program.

 As a condition of studying abroad, all students are expected to serve as contacts for future students interested in their experience.
-Contact information will not be shared with anyone outside the Penn Law community without the students’ permission.
+Contact information will not be shared with anyone outside the Law School community without the students’ permission.